tauthethirtythird/io_qp2_rule_kor/readme.md

 In qp2 the situation is Y=2.5*X, which means between received garbage attacks there's a higher chance (2.5 times) to be on a different column

-The so called X in this page is `Garbage messiness`, which can be affected by various factors, specific changes shown below:
+The `garbage messiness` in this page is exactly this X, which can be affected by various factors

 | Element | Impact value |
 | :-: | :-: |